tealeeseng/RoboND-DeepLearning-Project/writeup-deeplearning.md

 The IoU for hero on far away detection is 0.09246268781988813, which is 256.8% better than previous 0.025915759066637224 The final score also enjoy similar improvement of 255.4%.
 Scored 0.313153828298 from 0.088117068553 peviously.

-This is pretty much testimony the rise of Deep Learning.
+This is pretty much a testimony on the rise of Deep Learning.

 ### Wider 1x1 convolution